adamzzq/tp/docs/team/zhengwinter.md

 ## Overview

-### Project: DinEZ
+### Project: DinEz

 DinEz is a CLI application intended to help someone manage the menus and orders of a restaurant.
-It is written in Java and has about 2kLoC.
+It is written in Java and has about 4kLoC.

 ### Summary of Contributions